Too tired to think about dinner? How to reduce the mental load of food

 That might mean:

 That way, even if the fresh plan falls apart a bit, you still have a route to a meal.
-I often think of these as your back-pocket staples: the things that quietly save you when you can’t face another shop and the fridge looks uninspiring.
+Your back-ups are the things that can quietly save the day when you can’t face another shop and the fridge looks uninspiring.

 Buy what you actually like